Essential Parts of Your Hot Water Tank That We Repair

 - Drain valve: A drain valve is typically located on your tank’s exterior at the bottom and provides a way to drain the tank.

-- Pressure relief valve: This is to relieve excess pressure from inside your tank.
+- Pressure relief valve: This is designed to relieve excess pressure inside your tank and should have a drop tube that directs the water down to the floor or elsewhere

 - Sacrificial anode rod: A metal rod placed inside your tank that is designed to corrode and minimize risks of damage to your tank itself.
 These rods wear out every few years.